Skk-tj/blog/some_thoughts_on_pytho.md

 #  [12, 'Z', 'bd']]
 ```

 Now, the lists are sorted by the order of the second element.
-But here comes the question, how do we sort the elements by the second element, then by the third element, finally by the first element?
+But here comes the question, how do we sort the elements by the second element, then by the third element, and finally by the first element?

 ```python